-Madeline Cohen is a Research Intern at the Energy Futures Initiative (EFI).
+Madeline Cohen is an Analyst at the Energy Futures Initiative (EFI).
 She utilizes her research and academic experience to approach energy and climate challenges through an interdisciplinary, public health-informed lens.

-Prior to joining EFI, Madeline worked within the Environmental Protection Agency’s (EPA) Office of Policy as an Intern for the Smart Sectors Program.
-In this role, she authored profiles on the Oil and Gas, Mining, and Iron and Steel industries to highlight current sector challenges and pathways for decarbonization.
-Previously, Madeline worked as a Research Intern for the Illinois Department of Public Health, where she researched emerging clinical, statistical, and regulatory information on the COVID-19 pandemic.
+Prior to joining EFI, Cohen worked within the Environmental Protection Agency’s Office of Policy as an intern for the Smart Sectors Program.
+In this role, she authored profiles on the oil and gas, mining, and iron and steel industries to highlight current sector challenges and pathways for decarbonization.
+Previously, Cohen worked as a research intern for the Illinois Department of Public Health, where she researched emerging clinical, statistical, and regulatory information on the COVID-19 pandemic.

-Madeline recently graduated from the Gerald R. Ford School of Public Policy at the University of Michigan, where she received a Bachelor of Arts in Public Policy, focused in Environmental Policy and Human Health.
-As a Research Assistant for the Ford School, she researched the regulation of short-lived climate pollutants abroad, including methane reduction strategies in Canadian provinces as well as hydrofluorocarbon (HFC) regulatory agendas in Canada, Central America, and South America.
+Cohen recently graduated from the Gerald R. Ford School of Public Policy at the University of Michigan, where she received a Bachelor of Arts in public policy, focused in environmental policy and human health.
+As a research assistant for the Ford School, she researched the regulation of short-lived climate pollutants abroad, including methane reduction strategies in Canadian provinces as well as hydrofluorocarbon regulatory agendas in Canada, Central America, and South America.

-On campus, Cohen acted as Co-Editor in Chief for the University of Michigan’s Undergraduate Journal of Public Health, where she oversaw the annual publication of peer-reviewed articles that highlight local, national, and global public health issues.
-Madeline is originally from Chicago, Illinois.
-She is an avid Michigan fan who enjoys baking, bird watching, and playing volleyball.
+On campus, Cohen acted as co-editor in chief for the University of Michigan’s Undergraduate Journal of Public Health, where she oversaw the annual publication of peer-reviewed articles that highlight local, national, and global public health issues.
+Cohen is originally from Chicago, Illinois.
+She is an avid Michigan fan who enjoys baking, bird-watching, and playing volleyball.
 Most of all, she loves exploring new places with friends and family.